-As of December 31, 2012, except for J. Spencer Standish, whose holdings are shown as of March 26, 2013.
+^{} As of December 31, 2013, except for J. Spencer Standish, whose holdings are shown as of March 1, 2014.

-- (a) Addresses of the beneficial owners listed in the above table are as follows: J. Spencer Standish, c/o Albany International Corp., 216 Airport Drive, Rochester, NH 03867; Wellington Management Company, LLP, 280 Congress Street, Boston, MA 02210; BlackRock, Inc., 40 East 52nd Street, New York, NY 10022; TimesSquare Capital Management, LLC, 1177 Avenue of the Americas, 39th Floor, New York, NY 10036; Heartland Advisors Inc., 789 North Water Street, Milwaukee, WI 53202; and The Vanguard Group, 100 Vanguard Boulevard, Malvern, PA 19355. - (b) Represents 2,344,811 shares issuable upon conversion of an equal number of shares of Class B Common Stock.
-1,475,694 shares of Class B Common Stock are held by trusts as to which he has sole voting and investment power; the remaining 869,117 shares are held by J. S. Standish Company.
-(J. S. Standish Company is a corporation as to which J. Spencer Standish holds the power to elect all of the directors.) (c) Represents shares beneficially owned by investment advisory clients of Wellington Management Company, LLP.
-Wellington Management Company, LLP has shared power to vote or direct the vote of 2,054,178 such shares, and shared power to dispose or direct the disposition of all such shares. - (c) Represents shares beneficially owned by investment advisory clients of Wellington Management Company, LLP.
-Wellington Management Company, LLP has shared power to vote or direct the vote of 2,054,178 such shares, and shared power to dispose or direct the disposition of all such shares. - (d) Represents shares beneficially owned by BlackRock, Inc. and one or more affiliates, including BlackRock Advisors, LLC and BlackRock Investment Management, LLC.
-BlackRock, Inc. and/or one or more of such entities has the sole power to vote or direct the vote of, and sole power to dispose or direct the disposition of, all such shares. - (e) Represents shares beneficially owned by investment advisory clients of TimesSquare Capital Management, LLC.
-TimesSquare Capital Management, LLC has sole power to vote or direct the vote of 1,731,990 such shares, and sole power to dispose or direct the disposition of all such shares. - (f) Represents shares beneficially owned by investment advisory clients of Heartland Advisors, Inc. Heartland Advisors, Inc. has sole power to vote or direct the vote, and sole power to dispose or direct the disposition, of all such shares.
-Such clients include the Heartland Group, Inc., an affiliated investment company, which owns 1,750,000 of the reported shares.
-All reported shares are also deemed to be beneficially owned by William J. Nasgovitz, by virtue of his control of Heartland Advisors, Inc. - (g) Represents shares reported as beneficially owned by The Vanguard Group, in its capacity as investment adviser.
-The Vanguard Group has sole power to vote or direct the vote of 40,918 such shares, shared dispositive power with respect to 39,418 such shares, and sole power to dispose or direct the disposition of 1,558,943 such shares.
+- (a) Addresses of the beneficial owners listed in the above table are as follows: J. Spencer Standish, c/o Albany International Corp., 216 Airport Drive, Rochester, NH 03867; Wellington Management Company, LLP, 280 Congress Street, Boston, MA 02210; BlackRock, Inc., 40 East 52nd Street, New York, NY 10022; TimesSquare Capital Management, LLC, 7 Times Square, 42nd Floor, New York, NY 10036; and The Vanguard Group, 100 Vanguard Boulevard, Malvern, PA 19355. - (b) Represents 2,344,811 shares issuable upon conversion of an equal number of shares of Class B Common Stock.
+1,475,694 shares of Class B Common Stock are held by trusts as to which he has sole voting and investment power; the remaining 869,117 shares are held by J. S. Standish Company as to which he has shared voting and dispositive power.
+(J. S. Standish Company is a corporation as to which J. Spencer Standish holds the power to elect and remove all of the directors.) (c) Represents shares beneficially owned by investment advisory clients of Wellington Management Company, LLP.
+Wellington Management Company, LLP has shared power to vote or direct the vote of 2,021,192 such shares, and shared power to dispose or direct the disposition of all such shares. - (c) Represents shares beneficially owned by investment advisory clients of Wellington Management Company, LLP.
+Wellington Management Company, LLP has shared power to vote or direct the vote of 2,021,192 such shares, and shared power to dispose or direct the disposition of all such shares. - (d) Represents shares beneficially owned by BlackRock, Inc. and one or more affiliates, including BlackRock Advisors Fund.
+BlackRock, Inc. and/or one or more of such entities has the sole power to vote or direct the vote of 2,383,347 such shares, and sole power to dispose or direct the disposition of all such shares. - (e) Represents shares beneficially owned by investment advisory clients of TimesSquare Capital Management, LLC.
+TimesSquare Capital Management, LLC has sole power to vote or direct the vote of 1,830,695 such shares, and sole power to dispose or direct the disposition of all such shares. - (f) Represents shares reported as beneficially owned by The Vanguard Group, in its capacity as investment adviser.
+The Vanguard Group has sole power to vote or direct the vote of 39,603 such shares, shared dispositive power with respect to 38,103 such shares, and sole power to dispose or direct the disposition of 1,684,132 such shares.

-The following persons have informed the Company that they are the beneficial owners of more than five percent of the Company's outstanding shares of Class B Common Stock as of March 31, 2013:
+The following persons have informed the Company that they are the beneficial owners of more than five percent of the Company's outstanding shares of Class B Common Stock as of March 24, 2014: